julyanghar/SENTINEL/README.md

       We modified the code based on the HA-DPO library, which itself is based on the official LLaVA-v1.5 implementation.
 This choice allows for a fair and convenient comparison with prior work.

       Here, we provide [a training script](./train/models/dpo_llava.sh) to train the model using LoRA.
-Run the following command to start lora training.
+Run the following command to start LoRA training.

       ```bash
       export INPUT_MODEL=/your/path/to/llava-v1.5-7b/or/13b
-      export TRAINING_DATA_PATH=/your/path/to/taining/data/file
+      export TRAINING_DATA_PATH=/your/path/to/training/data/file
       export OUTPUT_NAME=/the/name/of/directory/to/save
       export VISUAL_GENOME_PATH=/your/path/to/visual/genome
       bash "train/models/dpo_llava.sh"